Freddie Freeman Player Props: Dodgers vs. Nationals

-The Los Angeles Dodgers, including Freddie Freeman (.521 on-base percentage in past 10 games, 108 points above season-long percentage), battle starting pitcher Jake Irvin and the Washington Nationals at Dodger Stadium, Tuesday at 10:10 PM ET.
+The Los Angeles Dodgers, including Freddie Freeman (.463 batting average in his past 10 games), battle starter Patrick Corbin and the Washington Nationals at Dodger Stadium, Wednesday at 4:10 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Nationals.
+In his previous game, he notched a home run while going 4-for-5 against the Nationals.

 Freddie Freeman Game Info & Props vs. the Nationals